 Announcement: Association of Medical Diagnostics Manufacturers Scholarship

-The Association of Medical Diagnostics Manufacturers (AMDM) is awarding scholarships to students in the Master of Science Program in Regulatory Affairs and Services (RAS).
+The Association of Medical Diagnostics Manufacturers (AMDM) is awarding scholarships to students in the Graduate Education in Regulatory Affairs and Services (RAS).
 AMDM is a nonprofit trade association that serves as an educational resource for regulatory submissions and other compliance issues to the in vitro diagnostic industry.

 Two $5,000 scholarships will be awarded to students in the RAS Program, one to a new enrollee and one to a student who has completed at least 12 credits in the degree program.
 The scholarships will be awarded for the 2016-17 school year and cover the fall and spring semesters.